christine-zhang1/cs180/proj2/index.md

 D_x = np.array([[1, -1]])
 D_y = np.array([[1], [-1]])
 ```
 Convolving these with the camera image using `scipy.signal.convolve2d` with `mode='same'` and `boundary='symm'`, we get the following images.
 For the binarized image, we used a threshold of 0.2.
+We computed the pixel-wise gradient magnitude using `np.sqrt(dx_deriv ** 2 + dy_deriv ** 2)`, which gets the L2 norm of the total gradient vector.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">